Black Friday 2019 has started at Walmart with huge price cuts on AirPods and Instant Pot

-Black Friday has officially begun at Walmart.
-The retailer's holiday sale prices kicked off at 7 p.m.
-PT with a huge swath of new deals, including the Apple Watch Series 3 and AirPods starting at $129, their best ever pricing.
+It's Thanksgiving day but Black Friday has officially begun at Walmart.
+The retailer's holiday sale prices kicked off yesterday with a huge swath of new deals, including the Apple Watch Series 3 and AirPods starting at $129, their best ever pricing.
 You can also find amazing savings on video game systems like the Xbox One S with Star Wars Jedi: Fallen Order for $199, a different Xbox One S package with three games for $149 and a massive PS4 bundle for $199.
 Additional price drops include Oculus Go VR Headset, reductions on Powerbeats 3 for $89 (save $110) and the Keurig K-Compact brewer for $40 (save $27).
 These will most likely be some of the lowest prices of the year.

 The best Walmart Black Friday deals available now